vahidkianfar/CSV-Parser/README.md

 ## Challenge:

-The Most challenge that I faced was splitting the Company Name, cause some of the fields has comma! for example, company_name: **"Elliott, John W Esq"**, basically when I wanted to split it by comma, it skipped the second part **John W Esq**, I had to create a RegEx to skip the comma within Quotation Mark:
+The most difficult challenge that I faced was splitting the Company Name, because some of the fields has comma. for example, company_name: **"Elliott, John W Esq"**, basically when I wanted to split it by comma, it skipped the second part **John W Esq**, I had to create a RegEx to skip the comma within Quotation Mark: